Isomeric forms and derivatives of butanol (C4H9OH).

 Butanol is considered as a potential biofuel (butanol fuel).
 Butanol at 85 percent strength can be used in cars designed for ...
 Isomers of 1-butanol are isobutanol, butan-2-ol and tert-butanol.
 The unmodified term butanol usually refers to the straight ...
 Butanols: four isomers IPCS Health and Safety Guide 3: 1-Butanol "1-Butanol - Compound Summary".
 The PubChem Project.
 USA: ...
 1-Butanol, also known as butan-1-ol or n-butanol, is a primary alcohol with the chemical formula C4H9OH and a linear structure ...

 The butanol was a by-product of fermentation (twice as much butanol was produced).
-The feedstocks for biobutanol the same as ...
+The feedstocks for biobutanol are the same ...
 The octane rating of n-butanol is similar to that of gasoline but lower than that of ethanol and methanol. n-Butanol has a RON ...
 As the heat of vaporization of butanol is less than half of that of ethanol, an engine running on butanol should be easier to ...
 Approximate equivalent butanol blends can be calculated from the relations between the stoichiometric fuel-air ratio of butanol ...

-The Kauri-butanol value ("Kb value") is an international, standardized measure of solvent power for a hydrocarbon solvent, and ...
+The kauri-butanol value ("Kb value") is an international, standardized measure of solvent power for a hydrocarbon solvent, and ...
 In terms of the test itself, the kauri-butanol value (Kb) of a chemical shows the maximum amount of the hydrocarbon that can be ...
 ASTM D1133 - 10 Standard Test Method for Kauri-Butanol Value of Hydrocarbon Solvents v t e (Articles with short description, ... added to a solution of kauri resin (a thick, gum-like material) in butanol (butyl alcohol) without causing cloudiness.
 Since ...

 ... is a component of many mixtures of commercial amyl alcohols.
 It is one of the many components of the aroma ...
 2-Methyl-1-butanol (IUPAC name, also called active amyl alcohol) is an organic compound with the formula CH3CH2CH(CH3)CH2OH.
 It ...
 2-Methyl-2-butanol Lide, David R. (1998), Handbook of Chemistry and Physics (87 ed.), Boca Raton, Florida: CRC Press, pp. 3-374 ...
 2-Methyl-1-butanol has been produced from glucose by genetically modified E. coli.
 2-Keto-3-methylvalerate, a precursor to ...

 ...
 (IUPAC name: 2-ethylbutan-1-ol) is an organic chemical compound.
 It can be used to facilitate the separation ...
 2-Ethyl-1-butanol is manufactured industrially by the aldol condensation of acetaldehyde and butyraldehyde, followed by ...
-The branching in 2-ethyl-1-butanol makes it harder to crystalize due to packing disruption, which results in a very low ...
+The branching in 2-ethyl-1-butanol makes it harder to crystallize due to packing disruption, which results in a very low ...
 Esters of 2-ethyl-1-butanol are similarly effected and it therefore finds application as a feedstock in the production of ...

 ...
 (IUPAC name, commonly called sec-isoamyl alcohol) is an organic chemical compound.
 It is used as a solvent ...